With Manny Machado possibly in play, Addison Russell finds allegiance fleeting

 The true believers will argue that this kind of scenario is exactly what Epstein had in mind when he was tearing down the Cubs and building them up again.
 It’s about using your assets to get something better, they’ll say.

-No one is asking those true believers to remember how they defended Russell at every turn or how they dismissed Baez as unworthy of discussion as the Cubs’ fulltime shortstop.
+No one is asking those true believers to remember how they defended Russell at every turn or how they dismissed Baez as unworthy of discussion as the Cubs’ full-time shortstop.
 But it would be interesting to watch them embrace Machado the way they did Russell not too long ago and see if there’s any self-consciousness involved.
 Somehow, I doubt it.

 Sun-Times sports columnists Rick Morrissey and Rick Telander are co-hosts of a new podcast called “The Two Ricks: Unfiltered.”
 Don’t miss their candid, amusing takes on everything from professional teams tanking to overzealous sports parents and more.
 Download and subscribe for free on Apple Podcasts and Google Play, or via RSS feed.